 Fallen Tree Shelter or Bivouac

 These can be quickly built as nature has done most of the work for you.
 Again, there is no need to reinvent the wheel.

 - Cut away branches from the underside of the tree and creating a hollow are underneath.

 - Use insulating material around the top and sides to protect you from the elements.

-Normally, for rescue purposes, you’ll want to make your shelter as visible as possible.
-However, if the #$@& hits the fan, you may want your shelter to be hidden.
-In order to do this you’ll want to cover your shelter with branches, leaves, dirt, netting, and other natural or artificial camouflage.
+Typically, for rescue purposes, you’ll want to make your shelter as visible as possible.
+However, if the #$@& hits the fan, you may wish to conceal your shelter, which can be done by covering your shelter with branches, leaves, dirt, netting, and other natural or artificial camouflage.
 Additionally, you may want to mark, define, and then camouflage your shelters, entry and escape routes.
 As a bonus, camouflage can provide insulation.
-Here’s a handy acronym to keep in mind when camouflaging your shelter:
+Here’s a handy acronym to keep in mind when concealing your shelter:

-- Blend yours shelter with your surroundings as much as possible.
+- Blend your shelter with your surroundings as much as possible.

 - Build with a low silhouette

 - The shelter needs to be built with an Irregular shape.